Franky101/Terraform_lines/README.md

     terraform apply
     ```
      ⚠️**Costs of these deployment**
     We aware that this plan has included EIP (AWS Elastic IP) and NAT GATEWAYS **Are not included in AWS free tier at any point**.
+I will

 4. When you are finished using your Terraform-managed infrastructure, destroy it with the following command: